adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/inflation-based-compensation/+page.md

 ### What if CPI goes *down*?

-It *almost never does*, and in those rare moments it's been a tiny decrease for a short period of time.
+It almost never does and, in those rare moments, it's been a tiny decrease for a short period of time.
 If you are using rolling averages to smooth things out I'd be surprised if you ever see a decrease.
 Still, you should plan for what you'd do in that scenario.

 Some options:

 - Pay employees the reduced amount.
 It won't feel good to an employee, but since you're actually providing the *same buying power*, then you at least aren't *experientially* giving them a pay cut.
 - Always pay employees *at least as much* as you did the last time.
 You'll be briefly, and *barely*, bumping their buying power until the CPI starts going up again.
 That'll cost you very little and will make employees happier.
-(This is our approach.)
+(This is our plan.)

 ## Just do your best

 As the saying goes, "There's no ethical consumption under capitalism."

-And its corollary, "there's no ethical employment under capitalism."
+And, its corollary, "There's no ethical employment under capitalism."

-Unfortunately, U.S.-style capitalism has saddled *private businesses* with the responsibility for the welfare of ourselves and our employees.
+Unfortunately, U.S.-style capitalism has saddled *private businesses* with the entire responsibility for the welfare of our selves and our employees.
 I don't want to be responsible for that.
 I don't know *any* small business owner who wants to be responsible for that!
-But that's how it is, so we'll just have to keep doing the best we can under this garbage system.
+And yet, we *are* responsible for it.
+So we'll just have to keep doing the best we can under this garbage system.